Kendall Reusing: 2022

 Reusing was invited to compete against Ffion Davies for the inaugural women's openweight title in the co-main event of Grapplefest 11 on February 26, 2022.
 She won the match by decision and became the promotion's first openweight champion.
 Reusing was then booked to defend her Polaris title against Amanda Leve at Polaris 19 on March 26, 2022.
 She retained the title after her opponent Leve forfeited due to an injury.

-At the 2022 ADCC World Championship Reusing dominated her first match against Giovana Jara then got a knee injury following a takedown in the semi-final, retiring from the match.
+At the 2022 ADCC World Championship Reusing dominated her first match against Giovana Jara then got a knee injury following a failed takedown in the semi-final, losing via retirement from the match.
 Reusing would have been eligible to compete for the bronze medal, but was unable to do so due to the injury she sustained in the previous match and had to forfeit.

+2023

+Reusing returned to competition to defend her Polaris openweight title against Leticia Cardozo in the co-main event Polaris 26 on November 4, 2023.
+She won the match by decision and retained the title.
+She then competed at the IBJJF No-Gi World Championship 2023, where she won the super-heavyweight division for the second time.

+2024

+Reusing won the under 90 kg division at the USA Grappling World Team Trials on June 22, 2024.

+Reusing was invited to compete in the over 65 kg division at the 2024 ADCC World Championship.
+She submitted Maria Ruffatto in the opening round and was submitted by Rafaela Guedes in the semi-final, but she beat Amy Campo on points to win a bronze medal.
+She also entered the women's absolute division and was submitted by Beatriz 'Bia' Mesquita in the opening round.

+Reusing won the under 90 kg division at the UWW No Gi Grappling World Championship on October 12, 2024.

 Brazilian Jiu-Jitsu competitive summary

 Main Achievements at black belt level: